 Yes, all our masters degrees are available are part-time.
 Please note if you plan to work whilst studying its important you allow sufficient time to cope with out-of-class requirements, such as preparing for seminars and assessment.
 All teaching takes place between 9am-6pm at the Mile End campus.

-Yes, our MA International Relations is available via Distance Learning.
+Yes, our MA International Relations and MSc International Public Policy degrees are available via Distance Learning.
 Distance Learning is useful if you do not – or cannot – live in London for the duration of your degree.
 It is also useful if you have a demanding job and do not enjoy the flexibility to regularly take time off in the daytime to attend classes.

 Modules are taught on an online learning environment specifically designed for distance learning.
 Students primarily communicate with – and are supervised by - lecturers via electronic media through, for example, scheduled online seminars.
 Students also enjoy full access to the electronic library resources of QMUL and the University of London, click here to find out more.